KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 ## What’s Happening?

+The web is ready for a major upgrade.
+We had tightly coupled web frameworks in the Rails/Django years and lost them with the shift to API-powered SPAs.
+Emerging database-grade sync technology will recouple our application stacks allowing for a new era of framework innovation.

-I see “local-first” as a movement amongst application developers for moving data reads and writes to an embedded database in each client — as seen with products like Figma or Linear.
-The technology at the heart of this movement is "sync engines", which facilitate data exchange between clients and backends.
+I see “local-first” as shifting reads and writes to an embedded database in each client via“sync engines” that facilitate data exchange between clients and servers.
+Applications like Figma and Linear pioneered this approach, but it’s becoming increasingly easy to do.
 The benefits are multiple:

-* Simplified state management for developers
+- Simplified state management for developers
-* Built-in support for real-time sync, offline usage, and multiplayer collaborative features
+- Built-in support for real-time sync, offline usage, and multiplayer collaborative features
-* Faster (60 FPS) CRUD
+- Faster (60 FPS) CRUD
-* More robust applications for end-users
+- More robust applications for end-users

-I’ve been particularly interested in recent developments in sync engines, many powered by [Conflict-free Replicated Data Types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
-They are the key technology that makes local-first practical.

-The key questions I’ve been thinking about and discuss in this post are:

-* Why is local-first happening now?
-* Will most rich client apps use local-first?
-* What approaches are people exploring now?
-* Should you adopt local-first now?

-If you’re looking for a more general introduction to local-first, I’d start with this post: [Building data-centric apps with a reactive relational database](https://riffle.systems/essays/prelude/) and this talk: [Why Local First?](https://www.youtube.com/watch?v=jxuXGeMJsBU&t=1s) There’s additional suggested readings at the end of the post.

-(There are also a lot of interesting implications of local-first development in the realm of privacy, decentralization, data control and so on, but I’ll leave it to others more well-versed in these topics to flesh them out.)
+(Some good reading material: this local-first case study on [building reactive, data-centric apps](https://riffle.systems/essays/prelude/) and [Johannes’ talk in Berlin](https://www.youtube.com/watch?v=jxuXGeMJsBU&t=1s); I will include some more links later.)

-I believe local-first will be the next large paradigm shift for rich client apps that’ll dominate our attention as it works its way through the application world over the next 5-10 years.
+Like the shift to componentized JavaScript UI over the last decade, I believe local-first will be the next large paradigm shift for rich client apps and work its way through the application world over the next decade

 ## Why is Local-First Happening Now?

 I’ve read about and played with local-first type ideas for a decade or so but only now does it seem to be gaining steam with many young startups rushing to productize its ideas.

-Figma, Superhuman, and Linear are good examples of pioneering startups in the local-first paradigm — they have gotten a lot of attention recently for their fast, multiplayer UX — and all rely on local-first ideas and bespoke sync engines.
+Figma, Superhuman, and Linear are good examples of pioneering startups in the local-first paradigm and all rely on local-first ideas and bespoke sync engines to support their speed and multiplayer UX.

 Many builders now see local-first as a key way to differentiate their applications.

 Why is this happening now?

-My general model for change in the tech world is that a given bounded community of practice can only adopt one large shift in practices at a time.
-While local-first ideas have been floating around for decades, they haven’t come to the forefront for practitioners, who have been focused on more important and urgent changes.
+My general model for change in technology is that a given community of practice (like application developers) can only adopt one large paradigm shift at a time.
+While local-first ideas have been floating around for decades, practitioners have so far been focused on more fundamental changes.

-Inter-product competition forces companies to stay up to date with the latest practices ([Red Queen hypothesis](https://en.wikipedia.org/wiki/Red_Queen_hypothesis)).
-New companies adopt or invent new practices to give them an edge in the market.
-Linear needs local-first to compete successfully with Jira.

-A simplified timeline of these practice shifts for building web apps is:

-* 2000s: the rise of Rails / Django
-* 2010s: the shift to SPAs powered by APIs (REST, GraphQL, etc) in the 2010s, spurred on by the release of React.js in 2013

-We’re now in the late stages of the shift to SPAs so the time seems ripe for a new major shift.

-So while it's always been possible to build local-first, it's only now that demand for local-first tooling has grown enough to drive the growth of multiple open-source and devtool startups around local-first ideas.
+What we’ve seen over the last decade is that application speed and collaboration features are powerful vectors to shake up an incumbent industry.
+Figma used local-first to displace Sketch and InVision; Linear is using local-first to displace Jira.

+We’ve shifted from Rails-type server-rendered apps, to single-page-apps powered by APIs.
+A core lesson from this transition is that while standard REST and GraphQL APIs are very easy to get started with for solving client/server sync, they require significant effort and skill to scale and refine and they struggle with use-cases like multiplayer and offline support.

-There's also this sense that the Cloud has gotten too complicated.
-Local-First is one the many refactors people are exploring to attempt to simplify our application stack.
+Sync engines are a robust database-grade syncing technology to ensure that data is consistent and up-to-date.
+It’s an ecosystem-wide refactor talented groups are exploring to attempt to simplify the application stack.

 ## Will Most Rich Client Apps Use Local-First?

 I’ve chatted with a number of developers who — frustrated at maintaining the homegrown bespoke sync systems they wrote — are replacing it with new local-first tooling.
 The tooling feels a lot better and having standard primitives make it easier to build great experiences.

-Local-first is clearly developing into an ecosystem similar to authentication services but for handling data and features that need to be real-time / collaborative / offline.
+Local-first is developing into an ecosystem similar to authentication services but for handling data and features that need to be real-time, collaborative, or offline.

-The key question here is whether local-first will remain a niche technology or if it'll gradually wholesale replace the current API approach for rich client apps.
+The key question for us technologists is whether local-first will remain a niche technology or if it’ll gradually replace the current API-based approach.

-It’s still early but I’m confident that at a minimum, we’ll see multiple companies in local-first in the coming years with $10-100m ARR along with several thriving open-source ecosystems.

-And if local-first becomes the new default paradigm for how data is handled in rich client applications, it will be much larger and reshape many parts of the Cloud ecosystem.
+It’s still early but I’m confident that at a minimum, we’ll see multiple breakout startups along with a few healthy open-source ecosystems around the different approaches.
+And if local-first becomes the new default paradigm for handling data,, it will be much larger and reshape many parts of the cloud ecosystem.

-There'll be many issues to solve before this can happen.
-I'll next look in detail at one of the first issues that people encounter when trying local-first, CRUD.
+But: there are many issues to solve first!
+Let’s look in detail at one of the first issues that people encounter: handling CRUD operations.

 ### CRUD with CRDT-based Sync Engines